Bring value to each CA event and also enjoy being part of it

-We want to ensure speakers bring value to each CA event and also enjoy being part of the event.
 We have created the following brief to give some guidance on how you, as a part of the Carlisle Ambassadors’ meeting, can really bring something valuable to the audience:

 - Must be able to relate the speech and project back to the benefits to Carlisle and wider Cumbria.